SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/asset-resource-loading/asset-resource-loading-article.md

 ## Overview

-You can customize how resources associated with an ``Asset`` delivered by a ``PlayerItem`` must be loaded.
-This involves implementing a custom [`AVAssetResourceLoaderDelegate`](https://developer.apple.com/documentation/avfoundation/avassetresourceloaderdelegate) which is provided to the asset at creation time.
+You can control how resources linked to an ``Asset`` delivered by a ``PlayerItem`` are loaded.
+This is achieved by implementing a custom [`AVAssetResourceLoaderDelegate`](https://developer.apple.com/documentation/avfoundation/avassetresourceloaderdelegate), which is provided to the asset when it is created.

 ### Create a resource loader delegate

-Create a type conforming to [`AVAssetResourceLoaderDelegate`](https://developer.apple.com/documentation/avfoundation/avassetresourceloaderdelegate) and implement request and authentication challenges, as required by the resource that must be played.
+To customize the loading of resources, create a type that conforms to [`AVAssetResourceLoaderDelegate`](https://developer.apple.com/documentation/avfoundation/avassetresourceloaderdelegate).
+Implement the necessary methods to handle resource requests and authentication challenges, as required by the resource being played.

-Please refer to the [official documentation](https://developer.apple.com/documentation/avfoundation/avassetresourceloaderdelegate) and code samples for more information about how a resource loader must be implemented.
+For more detailed guidance on implementing a resource loader, refer to the [official documentation](https://developer.apple.com/documentation/avfoundation/avassetresourceloaderdelegate) and associated code samples.

 ### Associate a resource loader delegate with an asset

-The main responsibility of a ``PlayerItem`` loaded into a ``Player`` is to deliver an ``Asset`` to be actually played.
-Assets do not only convey the URL to be played but can also be attached a resource loader delegate.
+A ``PlayerItem``’s primary role is to deliver an ``Asset`` to be played.
+The asset not only provides the URL but can also be associated with a resource loader delegate.

-To associate an instance of the resource loader delegate type you created above, have your custom ``PlayerItem`` publisher deliver a custom asset to which an instance of the delegate can be supplied.
-Alternatively, and provided you have all metadata and the URL to be played readily available, you can simply use one of the available ``PlayerItem`` custom construction helpers.
+To link your custom resource loader delegate to an asset:

+- Ensure your ``PlayerItem`` publisher provides a custom ``Asset``, which includes the resource loader delegate.
+- Alternatively, if you have all the required metadata and the URL, you can use one of the available ``PlayerItem`` custom construction helpers to create the asset and associate it with the delegate.